DaXSome/.github/profile/README.md

-# Welcome to the DaXSome! 👋
+# Welcome to DaXSome!
-> Data X Awesome
-## What we do?

-Transform data into beautiful simple insights.
+## About Us
+At DaXSome, we are committed to providing accessible, localized
+              data for academia, government, and industry to drive insights and impactful decisions.
+Our goal is to empower Ghana's data-driven future through high-quality, comprehensive datasets
+              and innovative open source projects.